 To save Luther’s life, Elector Friedrich feigned an ambush.
 Luther lived for almost a year as "Junker Jörg" at Wartburg Castle, where he translated the New Testament into German.

 Luther's most visible break with monastic life was his marriage to the former nun Katharina von Bora in June 1525.
-Two years earlier, together with other nuns, he had helped her escape from the monastery.
+Two years earlier, he had helped her escape from the monastery together with a few other nuns.
 This was the genesis of the Protestant parsonage.

 After the peasant uprising of 1525, which Luther rejected, the Reformer promoted the formation of Protestant regional churches with visits and church orders.
 Luther died in February 1546 in Eisleben, his native town.
 By order of the Elector he was buried in the castle church in Wittenberg.